This past June, my wife and I spent 15 days exploring Ecuador.

 What makes you the expert?

-- I have over 30 years work experience in the field…
+- 20 years of work experience in the field…

-- What’s stopping you from being considered the go-to, subject matter expert in your field?
+What's keeping you from being the go-to, subject matter expert in your field?

 I hope the answer is today.